9990807/SoftwareLists/README.md

 #### Addons

-- [Chromium web store](https://github.com/NeverDecaf/chromium-web-store) - (For ungoogled chromium) Allows installing extensions directly from chrome web store and check for updates.
-- [Context Menu Search](https://chrome.google.com/webstore/detail/context-menu-search/ocpcmghnefmdhljkoiapafejjohldoga) - Use the right-click menu to search for selected text in different search engines.
+- [Cookie AutoDelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) - Delete cookies and more automatically when a tab is closed.
 - [Dark Reader](https://darkreader.org/) - Dark mode for the web.
 - [DeArrow](https://dearrow.ajay.app/) - Crowdsourced titles and thumbnails on YouTube.
 No more arrows, ridiculous faces, and no more clickbait.
+- [SponsorBlock](https://sponsor.ajay.app/) - Crowdsourced API for skipping sponsor segments in YouTube videos.
+- [uBlock Origin](https://ublockorigin.com/) - Free, open-source ad content blocker.
+- [Unhook](https://unhook.app/) - Hide distractions for a more pleasant YouTube experience.

+##### Chrome only

+- [Chromium web store](https://github.com/NeverDecaf/chromium-web-store) - (For ungoogled chromium) Allows installing extensions directly from chrome web store and check for updates.
+- [Context Menu Search](https://chrome.google.com/webstore/detail/context-menu-search/ocpcmghnefmdhljkoiapafejjohldoga) - Use the right-click menu to search for selected text in different search engines.
 - [New Tab Redirect](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna) - Allows a user to provide the URL of the page that loads in a new tab.
 You can use local files.

-- [SponsorBlock](https://sponsor.ajay.app/) - Crowdsourced API for skipping sponsor segments in YouTube videos.
-- [uBlock Origin](https://ublockorigin.com/) - Free, open-source ad content blocker.
+##### Firefox only

+- [Sidebery](https://addons.mozilla.org/en-US/firefox/addon/sidebery/) - Vertical tabs with grouping, panels and extensible configuration options.
+- [Tab Stash](https://josh-berry.github.io/tab-stash/) - Save and manage open tabs as bookmarks.

 ### Download Tools